-All downoads on this page will only be accessible from the EMBL Intranet.
+Downloads on this page are only accessible from within the EMBL Intranet.

 One of EMBLs five core missions is the development and transfer of technology to benefit society.
 EMBLEM, as EMBLs commercial arm, supports and guides EMBL researchers through the technology transfer process since 1999.

 Services we offer